JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 05: June 25, 2021

-`Today's Progress`: I read and understand about how to manipulate CSV files.
+`Today's Progress`: I readed and understood about how to manipulate CSV files.

 `Thoughts`: Nothing special, it's fine.
 I like the fact there are many libraries to help handle csv files.